 Weighing the Options of Refinancing

-Are you looking for a mortgage?
-We'd be thrilled to answer your questions about our many mortgage solutions!
-Call us at (720) 550-4235.
-Ready to get started?
-Apply Here.
+Searching for a loan?
+We'll be glad to talk about our many mortgage solutions!
+Give us a call today at (303) 228-2254.
+Want to get started?
+Apply Online Now.

-Of course, you will have to pay for the the refinance process.
-With your refinance, you are paying for basically the same things you paid for during your original mortgage loan.
-Among these can be settlement costs, an appraisal, lender's title insurance, underwriting expenses, and so on.
+Of course, you will have to pay for your process of refinancing.
+When you refinance, you are paying for basically the same things you were charged for during your original mortgage.
+Included in your costs will probably be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other fees.

-An additional expense that a borrower may take into account is that a reduced rate of interest will reduce the interest amount you'll be able to deduct on your federal income taxes.
+Another thing about taxes is that when you bring down your interest rate, it follows that you will also be lowering the paid interest amount that you'll be able to deduct on your taxes.
+This is one more expense that borrowers take into account.
 We can help you do the math!
-Call us at (720) 550-4235.
+Call us at (303) 228-2254.

-Ultimately, for most the amount of initial costs to refinance are made up very quickly in savings each month.
-We can help you figure out what your options are, considering the effect a refinance could have on your taxes, if you are likely to sell your home in the next couple of years, and your available cash.
-Call us at (720) 550-4235 to get started.
+Most borrowers find that the savings per month balance out the initial expenses of a refinance.
+We can help you explore your options, considering the effect a refinance might have on your taxes, if you are likely to sell your home in the next couple of years, and your cash on hand.
+Call us at (303) 228-2254 to get you started.